nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-User inputs a contact that does not exist
+User inputs a contact that does not exist.

     * 1b1.
 KeepInTouch shows a message indicating the contact cannot be found.

       Use case resumes at step 1.

+**Use case: UC11 - Delete tags from a contact**

+**MSS**

+1. User requests to delete tags from a contact.
+2. KeepInTouch deletes the tags from the specified contact.

+    Use case ends.

+**Extensions**

+* 1a.
+User inputs incomplete data.

+    * 1a1.
+KeepInTouch shows a message indicating incomplete data.

+      Use case ends.

+* 1b.
+User inputs a contact that does not exist.

+    * 1b1.
+KeepInTouch shows a message indicating that the contact cannot be found.

+      Use case ends.

+* 1c.
+User inputs a tags that does not exist.

+    * 1c1.
+KeepInTouch shows a message indicating that the tags cannot be found.

+      Use case ends.

-**Use case: UC11 - Exit the program**
+**Use case: UC12 - Exit the program**

 **MSS**